Re-using model results to determine materials properties: connector theory approach: Quick estimates from a connector approximation

-To illustrate more aspects, we now apply COT to the KS band structure of solid cubic He \cite{Schuch1961}, with given KS potential $V({\bf r})$.
-For a material with a periodic potential the HEG is the simplest possible model.
-In order to demonstrate that COT is not bound to a specific approximation, we will not use perturbation theory as approximation, but suppose approximate \textit{transferability} of the connector through cancellations in Eq. (\ref{eq:inverse-approx}).
-For the band structure, the wavevector ${\bf k}$ plays the role of $x$.
-Band energies can be obtained from the peaks in the KS spectral function, which is the trace over the imaginary part of the KS Green's function $G({\bf k},\omega)$.
-We therefore connect the real solid and the HEG by imposing the connector equality \eqref{eq:final} as $G_{{\bf K}{\bf K}}({\bf k},\omega;[V]) = \mathcal{G}_{{\bf k}\omega{\bf K}}(\mathcal{V}^c_{{\bf k}\omega{\bf K}})$, where $\mathcal G$ is the HEG KS Green's function, which is a function of the homogeneous potential of value $\mathcal{V}^c$ $\in\mathbb{R}$, relative to the chemical potential, and which is diagonal in the reciprocal lattice vectors ${\bf K}$.
-The exact $\mathcal{V}^c$ would depend on $ {\bf k}$, $\omega$ and ${\bf K}$.
-Our transferability approximation is to neglect the ${\bf k}$-dependence of the connector.
-Therefore, we diagonalize the KS hamiltonian only once, at ${\bf k}=\Gamma$, to obtain the exact $\mathcal{V}^c_{\Gamma\omega{\bf K}}$, and approximate $\mathcal{V}^c_{{\bf k}\omega{\bf K}}\approx \mathcal{V}^c_{\Gamma\omega{\bf K}}$.
-We then extract the whole band structure from $\mathcal{G}_{{\bf k}\omega{\bf K}}(\mathcal{V}^c_{\Gamma\omega{\bf K}})$.
-Without correction this would yield blurred results, since it violates the exact constraint that the poles of the Green's function should not depend on ${\bf K}$.
-We impose this constraint by choosing for each group of poles the one with the largest oscillator strength, since this reflects the situation where the real system and the HEG are most similar, which means, where COT should work best; details can be found in \cite{supmat}.
-Fig. \ref{fig:BS} compares the \textit{ab initio} and the connector results.
+The right panel of Fig. \ref{fig:BS} compares the \textit{ab initio} and the constrained connector results.
 They are impressively similar, knowing that only one diagonalization, at $\Gamma$, is needed.
 The rest of the information is imported from the HEG.
-Its bands, aligned to the second valence band at $\Gamma$, are the white lines for comparison.
+The HEG bands, aligned to the second valence band at $\Gamma$, are the white lines for comparison.
 Of course, the higher bands of He have some resemblance to free electrons, but the differences are significant and overall well reproduced by the connector.
 The lowest valence band is due to localized $s$-states and far from the additional free electron band given by the dashed white line aligned at $\Gamma$.
-The connector correctly predicts the almost complete absence of dispersion.
-This may not replace a full band structure calculation, but it is a very fast way to obtain much insight.
+The connector correctly predicts the almost complete absence of dispersion for this highly localized state, which is very far from a HEG or simple metal.